 Such gossip would follow Wells for a the large majority of her life.
 An attractive and intelligent young woman, Wells enjoyed dating and dated a lot.
 But she was loath to settle down, refusing to sacrifice her independence and ambition for the socially accepted norms of marriage.
 And so she shouldered the compounded burdens of racism and sexism.

-Wells would republish and expand her editorial in a groundbreaking report titled Southern Horrors and go on to establish a number of civil rights organizations — only to be pushed out of almost all of them for being too forward thinking and too ahead of her time.
+Undaunted, Wells republished and expanded her editorial in a groundbreaking report titled Southern Horrors.
+She found a man who wasn’t intimidated by her brilliance or ambition and married him.
+Wells went on to establish a number of civil rights organizations — only to be pushed out of almost all of them for being too forward thinking and too ahead of her time.

-Even in the North, Wells’s unmitigated determination to tell the truth freely, caused her to be consistently snubbed by both “liberal-minded” white reformers and conservative black leaders.
-Instead, she was, as biographer Mia Bay aptly puts it: “written out of the black protest tradition by a new generation of reformers who appropriated her ideas while rejecting her leadership.”
+Even in the North, Wells’s unmitigated determination to tell the truth, caused her to be consistently snubbed by both “liberal-minded” White reformers and conservative Black leaders.
+Instead, to borrow from biographer Mia Bay, Wells was “written out of the black protest tradition by a new generation of reformers who appropriated her ideas while rejecting her leadership.”

-Today, however, Ida B Wells is widely, and finally, celebrated and honored.
-Thanks to the efforts of black women scholars like Bay, Wells’s legacy has been recovered, and I was able to discover my favorite historical American hero.
+Today, Ida B Wells is widely, and finally, celebrated and honored.
+Thanks to the efforts of Black women scholars like Bay, Wells’s legacy has been recovered, and I was able to discover my favorite historical hero.